U.S. Ski & Snowboard names 16 athletes — including 4 with ties to Vail area — to world juniors team

 Dustin Satloff/U.S. Ski Team

-“This year’s Junior World Championship team showcases an outstanding group of athletes who have already demonstrated their potential with strong performances at the NorAm level and beyond,” Chip Knight, alpine development director of the U.S. Ski Team, stated in a press release.
+“This year’s Junior World Championship team showcases an outstanding group of athletes who have already demonstrated their potential with strong performances at the NorAm level and beyond,” Chip Knight, Alpine development director of the U.S. Ski Team, stated in a press release.
 “Blending valuable experience with emerging talent, this group is well-positioned to achieve meaningful individual results while contributing to a strong team effort for the U.S.”

 U.S. team for 2026 FIS Alpine Junior World Ski Championships